$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Linear PCA

-Let us consider the tied weights case, i.e. $\mathbf{W}_e = \mathbf{W}_d = \mathbf{W}$, but keep the contributions separate.
-Let $\vec{y} = \mat{xW}$, we can write
+Let us consider the tied weights case, i.e. $\bW_e = \bW_d = \mathbf{W}$, but keep the contributions separate.
+Let $\vy = \mat{xW}$, we can write

-We can note that the term $-\mat{x}^T\mat{y}$ appears in both the contributions of the encoder and the decoder, and this term is a variance maximisation term.
-Indeed, given that the data is centred, we can write the variance maximisation loss as
+We can note that the term $-\vx^T\vy$ appears in both the contributions of the encoder and the decoder, and this term is a variance maximization term.
+Indeed, given that the data is centred, we can write the variance maximization loss as

 which has the following gradient (omitting the expectation)